Undergraduate Academic and University Policies

 Preferred First Name and Administrative Guidelines

-Preferred first name information is handled in DataVU under the Students menu.
+Preferred first name information is handled in DataVU using the Preferred First Name Change link under Personal Information on the Student & Alumni Records menu.

 For complete details, please read the “Readmission of Former Students to Undergraduate and Professional Programs” section under Academic Policies in the General Catalog.